near-everything/thing-creator/README.md

 * Make changes here
 * Build and deploy or use ngrok
-* Put external url in Everything.Create.Idea
+* Put external url in Everything.Create.[YOUR TYPE]